UGC Moderation Best Practices: Protect Your Brand Without Slowing Down

 5 Ways to Make Your UGC Gallery Shoppable

-Tag products directly on UGC posts, add hotspot pins, and wire up your Shopify catalogue, step by step.
+Tag products on UGC posts, add hotspot pins, and wire up your Shopify catalogue.
+Above the fold on the PDP, with at least 15 pieces per SKU before going live.

 - Strategy